-Colorado: Three cities impose flat taxes on compensation.
-Aurora charges $2 a month on compensation over $250, Denver charges $5.75 a month on compensation over $500, and Greenwood Village charges $4 a month on compensation over $250.
+Colorado: Five cities impose taxes on compensation.
+Aurora charges $2 a month, Denver charges $5.75 a month, Glendale charges $10 a month, Greenwood Village charges $4 a month and Sheridan charges $6 a month.

 District of Columbia: D.C. has a bracketed income tax system.
 The rates are 4 percent for the first $10,000 of income, 6 percent for $10,000 to $40,000 of income, and 8.5 percent for income over $40,000.

-Delaware: Wilmington has a flat 1.25 percent tax on income.
+Delaware: Wilmington has a 1.25 percent tax on income.

-Iowa: 666 school districts impose an income tax surcharge ranging from 1 percent to 20 percent of state income tax owed.
+Iowa: 280 local taxing jurisdictions impose an income tax surcharge ranging from 1 percent of state liability to 20 percent of state liability.

-Maryland: All 24 Maryland counties levy income taxes on residents and nonresidents.
-Tax rates range from 1.25 percent to 3.20 percent.
-Baltimore also has an income tax of 3.05 percent.
+Maryland: All Maryland counties levy income taxes on residents and nonresidents.
+Tax rates range from 1.75 percent to 3.20 percent.
+Baltimore city has an income tax of 3.20 percent.

-Michigan: Several Michigan cities impose income taxes with rates ranging from 0.50 percent to 2.50 percent.
-Detroit's income tax rate is 2.50 percent for residents and 1.25 percent for nonresidents.
+Michigan: Several Michigan cities impose income taxes with rates ranging from 0.50 percent to 2.40 percent.
+Detroit's income tax rate is 2.40 percent.

-Oregon: The Tri-Met Transit District (includes Portland) assesses an income tax of 0.6318 percent and the Lane County Transit District (includes Eugene) assesses an income tax of 0.60 percent.
-Multnomah County (Portland) also assesses a 1.45 percent business income tax.
+Oregon: The Tri-Met Transit District (includes Portland) assesses an income tax of 0.6918 percent.
+The Lane County Transit District (includes Eugene) assesses an income tax of 0.0067 percent.

 Pennsylvania: Most municipalities in Pennsylvania assess a tax on wages, known as the Earned Income Tax, with rates from to 0.312 percent to 3.8809 percent.
 Philadelphia has a rate of 3.8809 percent.